 Through the use of consistent social interaction, multi-cultural programming and programming geared largely towards scholarship, career and community assistance, MLSA fosters academic achievement, understanding of and respect for differences, and, ultimately, the development of future minority leadership.

-Chapman students may contact MLSA via our TWEN page.
+Fowler School of Law students may contact MLSA via its TWEN page.
 If you are unfamiliar with TWEN, it is the acronym for "The West Education Network."
 To use TWEN, you must log on to the TWEN site with your student Westlaw password.
-The Minority Law Students Association uses its TWEN page to update members on upcoming meeting, events, scholarship opportunities, and job/internship opportunities.
+The Minority Law Students Association uses its TWEN page to update members on upcoming meeting, events, scholarship opportunities and job/internship opportunities.
 For more information about using TWEN, contact the Westlaw representatives at school.
 (Check the computer lab for their schedule.)

 +-South Asian Law Student Association